neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 		}
 	}

-So far there's nothing special about this class, it just makes sure that an instance of a class implementing the ``\MyCompany\MyPackage\BarInterface`` is passed to the constructor.
+So far there's nothing special about this class, the type hint just makes sure that an instance of a class implementing the ``\MyCompany\MyPackage\BarInterface`` is passed to the constructor.
 However, this is already a quite flexible approach because the type of ``$bar`` can be determined from outside by just passing one or the another implementation to the constructor.